Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 # 7 Structs
+A struct is a custom data structure that groups related variables of different data types into a single unit that holds multiple values.

 Structs exist in all lower-level languages like C/C++ and Rust.
 You can build high-level abstractions for types (or "objects") in a *struct*.
 A struct in Mojo is similar to a class in Python: they both support methods, fields, operator overloading, decorators for metaprogramming, and so on.
 To gain performance structs are by default stored on the stack .